MinHash LSH Forest

 result = sorted(result, key=lambda x: x[1], reverse=True)[:k]

 This is often called “post-processing”.
 Because the total number of similarity computations is still bounded by a constant multiple of k, the performance won’t degrade too much – however you do have to keep the original sets (or MinHashes) around somewhere (in-memory, databases, etc.) so that you can make references to them.
+The right panel of the retrieval-characteristics figure above shows why this works: raising the query k shifts the retrieval curve toward lower similarity, so a larger k recovers true neighbours that the tighter query would drop, and the exact re-ranking then discards the extra low-similarity candidates it swept in.

 Common Issues with MinHash LSH Forest